 We’ve made a list of 5 essential professions that have it rough in the dog days of summer.

-Extreme heat is especially brutal, since heat stroke and other related illnesses come on fast and have few external symptoms.
+With heatwaves hitting at full force this week, it’s worth repeating that working outdoors in extreme heat is just another day at the office for some people.
+Extreme heat is especially brutal since heat stroke and other related illnesses come on fast and have few external symptoms.
 For all the personal risks these workers take in the extreme heat to keep the wheels of the economy moving, they deserve a special mention.
-Especially now, since they are all required to wear face masks while doing it!

-We’ve made a list of 5 essential professions that have it rough in the dog days of summer, in no particular order:
+We’ve made a list of 5 essential professions that have it rough in the dog days of summer and the extreme heat, in no particular order:

 Bridge & Highway Construction Workers